-PCI DSS can also apply to organisations that provide services to businesses that handle credit card data, such as data centres and managed service providers.
+PCI DSS can also apply to organisations that provide services to Singapore companies that handle credit card data, such as data centres and managed service providers.

 This is true even if the service provider itself does not process card payments, nor have access to credit card information.
-As well as supporting their own customer’s PCI DSS compliance, service providers can differentiate themselves from their competition by becoming compliant with PCI DSS.
+As well as supporting their own customer’s PCI DSS compliance, companies that are service providers or vendors can differentiate themselves from their competition in Singapore by becoming compliant with PCI DSS.

 Why is PCI Compliance Important?